 As for feeling distrusted, teens must learn that trust is something earned.
 “I understand the issue because our girls have gone through that, too,” says Jennie Bishop, author of Planned Purity.
 “But they’ve earned our trust through keeping things open to us and through us having their passwords.”

-Internet accountability serves as a reminder of our humanness and weakness.
+Using accountability on our devices reminds of our humanness and weakness.
 When we begin thinking we are the exception, we are stepping on thin ice.
 Pride comes before a fall.
 “Porn is pervasive and extremely addicting, and no one is immune, no matter how good or self-controlled they think they are,” reminds Bishop.
 “Covenant Eyes is about knowing ourselves, and being prepared,” says Allchin.
 “What an amazing reminder on a computer or cell phone for any young man!”

 3. Frame Accountability in the Right Light.